genome-miner/tb_dual_target_pipeline/README.md

 | Thioridazine | InhA + NADH | −7.5 | 0 H-bonds, 0 clashes (ChimeraX) | Excluded |
 | Thioridazine | Rv1258c | −8.2 | Carbon-H-bond, Pi-Sigma, Pi-Alkyl (ALA48/110/113/114, ILE27, THR51, LEU55, TYR357) | **Flagship** |

-**Interpretation:** Benchmark drugs anchored to NADH as expected, validating the protocol.
-Metformin bound both InhA and DprE1 with affinities comparable to the benchmarks, forming plausible cofactor-directed interactions though its therapeutic relevance needs experimental validation given metformin's very different established pharmacology.
-Disulfiram's DprE1 result aligns with its documented role as a covalent DprE1 inhibitor, supporting DprE1's druggability.
-Thioridazine's InhA result was numerically strong but structurally unsupported (0 H-bonds) and excluded; its Rv1258c result was the study's strongest and most structurally coherent finding.
+**Interpretation:** Benchmark drugs showed expected interactions with the NADH cofactor, providing a reference point for evaluating the repurposing candidates.
+Metformin bound both InhA and DprE1 with affinities comparable to the benchmarks, forming plausible cofactor-directed interactions, though its therapeutic relevance would require experimental validation given metformin's different established pharmacology.
+Disulfiram's DprE1 result is consistent with its documented role as a covalent DprE1 inhibitor, supporting DprE1's relevance as a druggable target.
+Thioridazine's InhA result was numerically strong but structurally unsupported (0 H-bonds) and was excluded; its Rv1258c result was the strongest and most structurally coherent docking finding in this project.

 ---